LukeGrahamLandry/hctarcs/devlog.md

+## refactoring rendering

+Plan:
+I think is should separate the simulation world that owns the sprites and globals from the driver that runs the event loop.
+Maybe all the sprite methods become fn (ctx: Ctx<Self>, ...args) where Ctx { &mut vars, &mut sprite, &mut globals, &mut BackendFrameCtx }
+and then you call builtins on that context and its able to do things like render immediately instead of buffering your lines. and that would permit different rendering backends in a less painful way. main would become something like BackendImpl::run(World::new(..)) and you want as much logic as possible to be in the world and the backend to just emit input events and accept render commands . need to do it bit by bit so it always compiles throughout the process or im gonna get bored of it when it sucks, but the end goal is being able to drop in a wasm/canvas backend as well.

+## Great Success (Dec 30)

+Pretty sure I decided all strings coerce to zero because `"1"` did but that's probably actually the string with the quotes.
+I can have optimisation that recognises the idiom of `(x == (0 + x)) === x.is_num()` and just call a runtime method.
+It's cool that I can emit code that shows intent more clearly (as long as there's no possible other interpretation for that expression).
+For now, it's a hack because I only recognise that specific shape of tree and miss-compile if I don't notice.
+TODO: test flag that enables and disables opts like that, so I can have little sanity checks that they behave the same.

+TODO: test flag that reverses iteration order.

+wrote little scratch programs that asserts sanity checks. very pleasing to be able to run it in a second and make sure i didn't make any dumb mistakes in simple expressions.

+I don't quite feel prepared for doing it in the tres language yet but let's do a scratch one as a start.
+Mistakes I made: missing else branch on if, how do you have a unit statement? oh then & else were macros, and you need `do` to create a block with multiple things

+TODO: write a note in the readme about using turbo mode and run without screen refresh with all logic in a custom block for fair comparisons because i almost thought mine was way better than it actually is because i havent implemented yielding yet, so it cheats.

 ## try running tres (Dec 29)

 Cheating and just printing name of costume if it's a char and ignoring pen stamp because that's how they print.